MEI Travel Banner Ad

 The Caribbean is one of the most popular cruise destinations, and the good news is that you can cruise the Caribbean without a passport.
 Many of the newest mega-ships from contemporary cruise lines visit popular islands in the Caribbean region.
 There are also several U.S. departure points for Caribbean cruises.

 The Caribbean offers that picturesque tropical vacation of which you are dreaming.
-With itineraries generally divided into Eastern Caribbean, Western Caribbean, and Southern Caribbean routes, you will have plenty of choices when it comes to a Caribbean cruise.
+With itineraries generally divided into Eastern Caribbean, Western Caribbean, and Southern Caribbean routes, you have plenty of choices when it comes to a Caribbean cruise.

 Which islands are visited does vary slightly by the cruise ship and cruise line.
 However, all islands offer a variety of popular activities like beach breaks, island tours, snorkeling, and historic and cultural tours.
-There will also be adventure activities like zip lining and off-road tours at most ports of call.
+There are also adventure activities like zip lining and off-road tours at most ports of call.

-Again, do keep in mind if you decide to cruise without a passport, you might not be able to get off the ship in certain locations.
+Again, keep in mind if you decide to cruise without a passport, you might not be able to get off the ship in certain locations.
 For example, the Caribbean island of Martinique requires that all cruise passengers have a valid passport to go ashore.

 You can cruise to the Bahamas without a passport